AccKaspa/fig/pear-example/README.md

 npm install hyperswarm hypercore-crypto b4a
 ```

 At this point, we can now begin running our app.
 Before that, a word on just what is here.
 If you have watched the videos in the very first link of this README, you will know what is about to happen.
 If not: here is a very basic peer to peer chat app that creates a hash.
 A second client app using this pear can utilize that hash in order to join the chatroom.
-One should run the following command in two seperate terminal windows or with a friend on a lovely call to investigate with phenomenological satuaration.
+One should run the following command in two seperate terminal windows if using the run --dev . method or with a friend on a lovely call to investigate with phenomenological satuaration.
+However, it is left as an exercise to the reader to watch the Pear Founders show you how to bring this pear beyond the local development environment...

+For quickly getting started with pear to pear a local machine, invoke from two different terminals
 ```bash
 pear run --dev .
 ```

+As fig is launched on Pear, natural explantions of these processes will arrive as documentation.
+In the meantime, to connect beyond the local machine, learn what Bare can offer you through Pear.
+Open source is more about opening you up to the power of your imagination moreso than any lingusitic shuffling of the mere software.
+Part of discovering the power of the imagination is discover the generating force of the source for yourself.